elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 The `@moduledoc` attribute is used to attach documentation to the module. `@doc` is used before a function to attach documentation to it.
 Besides the attributes above, `@typedoc` can also be used to attach documentation to types defined as part of typespecs.

+## Function Arguments

+When documenting a function, argument names are inferred by the compiler.
+For example:

+    def size(%HashDict{size: size}) do
+      size
+    end

+The compiler will infer this argument as `hash_dict`.
+Sometimes the inference will be suboptimal, specially if the function contains multiple clauses with the argument matching on different values each time.
+You can specify the proper names for documentation by using a bodyless clause:

+    def size(dict)

 ## Recommendations

 There are a couple tips we recommend developers to follow when writing documentation: